 Finger pricking is a split-second pain that people suffering from diabetes know all too well.
 The latest concept tech from Google X hopes to eliminate those 'round-the-clock blood tests with a smart contact lens that tracks glucose levels without any prodding.
+And on Monday, the tech giant announced its partnering with the healthcare company Novartis — which produces some of the most popular contact lenses out there — to make the project a reality.

 The smart contact uses tears to identify blood sugar levels using a tiny wireless chip and a mini glucose sensor sandwiched between two soft contact lenses.
 Google is also looking into implementing tiny LEDs to notify the wearer when blood sugar is above or below certain levels.